 - Under Title V, minimum of 225 total units required (BS 180 + MS 45)

 - Blended matriculation is “Graduate”

 - Only certain bachelor/master programs are paired as blended.
-Click here to see pdf list.
+View/Download the Blended Program Pairings (PDF) for a list.

 The student must be at graduate status for a minimum of 2-quarters before they graduate.